Shohei Ohtani game-worn jersey from Japan sells for $65k

 Just one other game-used jersey from Ohtani’s time in Japan has sold publicly, a 2014 jersey which was auctioned for charity at the NPB All-Star Game.

-The jersey coming to Grey Flannel is surely to easily surpass that figure, considering the rising market for game-worn memorabilia, as well as Ohtani’s incredible popularity.
+The jersey coming to Grey Flannel surpassed that figure, due to the rising market for game-worn memorabilia, as well as Ohtani’s incredible popularity.
 Unlike most modern jerseys to sell for big bucks, this piece is lacking a photo-match, which many collectors deem a non-negotiable when buying game-worn pieces.

 However, the auction house includes a letter of provenance stating it was acquired from a “team source” and Grey Flannel writes it “shows appropriate wear” in their opinion.